Kintyre/ansible-collection-splunk/README.md

-# Ansible Collection - cdi.splunk
+# Ansible Collection - cdillc.splunk

-**Namespace Note**:  We are currently using `lowell80` as the namespace.
-Any references to `cdi` are a possible future namespace, so some translations may be needed until this is finalized.

 Modules for the collection.